AGPO93/AGPO93.github.io/_posts/2017-11-8-SnakeGame-update4.markdown

 The game can certainly be improved, possibly by adding power-ups and other features like most people did.

 In terms of bugs present, the only one I can think of is that you can press 2 keys at the same time and it'll make the snake move over its own body.
 I could've addressed this by having it only take input after the movement has been processed.
+Also, next time I'll <b>enums</b> to control the game states rather than bools - that would've made it a lot easier to have a 'restart' option after you lose.